GreedYLearner1146/ABHFA-Net/README.md

 # Code Instructions (For AIDER and CDD)

 1) Run data_prep_AIDER.py (or data_prep_CDD.py) first for uploading the AIDER (CDD) training and testing data from your selected directory.
-2) Run Data_Augmentation.py for the data augmentation code.
+2) Run Data_Augmentation.py for the AIDER and CDD data augmentation code.
 The type of augmentation is also stated in the main manuscript.
 3) Run AIDER_Dataloader.py (or CDD_Dataloader.py), which store the respective training and test tuple (Images, labels) in a Pytorch dataloader format.
 4) Run Hyperparameters.py, which contained the hyperparameters for the few-shot learning.
 5) Run Attention.py, which contains the codes for the channel-spatial attention mechanism.